 - your Internet location (IP address)

-- which web pages you visit
+- which pages on the site you visit

 - the URL of the web page from which you came to the site